mnogueiraops/DevOpsChallenge01/README.md

 # How to run?

-Just clone the code using: 'git clone https://github.com/mnogueiraops/DevOpsChallenge01.git' and run it using 'docker compose up -d'
+Just download the docker-compose.yml file on releases: https://github.com/mnogueiraops/DevOpsChallenge01/releases/tag/Public or clone the code using: 'git clone https://github.com/mnogueiraops/DevOpsChallenge01.git' and build the image by yourself.

 # Dockerfile